ansys/scade-design-rules/doc/source/design/utils.rst

 local one determined by the rule itself.
 This is achieved with the ``add_rule_status`` method.

-For example, let's consider a rule that checks that the wires don't have more than 4 intermediate points.
+For example, consider a rule that checks that the wires don't have more than 4 intermediate points.
 This rule can register to equations and always return ``Rule.NA``.
 It checks all the outgoing edges of the equation and reports each violation using ``add_rule_status`` with the equation's OID and